The Masters: Watch iconic Amen Corner on Sky Sports app, YouTube, skysports.com and red button

 Amen Corner is concluded by the 13th, a 510-yard par-five with a sweeping dogleg.
 It is called Azalea with approximately 1,600 azaleas decorating the hole from tee to green.

-The Masters marks the start of the men's 2022 major schedule, with all four rounds exclusively live on Sky Sports Golf and a host of extra feeds and coverage available via the red button.
+The Masters marks the start of the men's 2022 major schedule, with the final round exclusively live on Sky Sports Golf and a host of extra feeds and coverage available via the red button.

 Get the best prices and book a round at one of 1,700 courses across the UK & Ireland